Rugby union in Canada: Pacific Nations Cup

-Starting in 2013, Canada (along with the United States) has joined the Pacific Nations Cup.
+Starting in 2013, Canada men (along with the United States) has joined the Pacific Nations Cup.
 The tournament is intended to strengthen the Tier 2 rugby nations along the Pacific Rim by providing competitive test matches in a tournament format.

 Domestic competitions

 Canadian Rugby Championship

 The Canadian Rugby Championship (CRC) is an amateur rugby union league located in Canada, partially funded by World Rugby.
 It is the highest level of domestic rugby in Canada.

-It has four representative teams from regions across Canada, competing for the MacTier Cup.
+It has four representative men's teams from regions across Canada, competing for the MacTier Cup.
 The regular season goes from August to September, and there is no post-season.

 The CRC was started in 2009 by Rugby Canada.
 The league continues to grow every year, with more games being added to the schedule, and the format having changed in each of its first three years, making the league more competitive, and a prospect of becoming professional one day.

 Canadian Direct Insurance Premier League

 The Canadian Direct Insurance Premier League (also known as the CDI Premier League) is a provincial rugby union competition contested by eight clubs in British Columbia, Canada.
 The CDI Premier League is organized by the British Columbia Rugby Union.

 The Canadian Direct Insurance Premier League runs from January to April each year.
-The teams that play in the CDI Premier League compete in the Lower Mainland Spray League and the Vancouver Island Elite League from September to December.
+The men's teams that play in the CDI Premier League compete in the Lower Mainland Spray League and the Vancouver Island Elite League from September to December.

 The teams compete for the Rounsefell Cup.
 The Rounsefell Cup was first awarded to Vancouver Rowing Club in 1922, and has been competed for annually ever since.

-Major League Rugby (2017– )
+Major League Rugby (2017–2023)

 In November 2015, the Professional Rugby Organization (PRO Rugby) announced a USA Rugby and World Rugby-sanctioned professional rugby championship.
 Six teams in "major metropolitan areas in the US Northeast, the Rocky Mountains and California" will play at medium-size venues, with a 10-match schedule from April to July 2016.
 The league was expected to include Canadian teams upon expansion in 2017, but has since folded.
 In 2018, the top-level competition of rugby in the United States became Major League Rugby, and the Toronto Arrows were announced to join in the 2019 season.

+On November 27, 2023, it was announced that the Arrows would not compete in the 2024 MLR season.

 Age Grade Rugby

-The Junior Inter-Provincial Championship was started in 1976, and in 1982, Canada started up a junior national team, which played Welsh Schoolboys in 1983 and 1986, and England Colts in 1985.
+The Junior Inter-Provincial Championship was started in 1976, and in 1982, Canada started up a junior national men's team, which played Welsh Schoolboys in 1983 and 1986, and England Colts in 1985.

-Since 2009, the top age-grade competition in the country is the Rugby Canada National Junior Championship, involving under-20 teams.
-It was established as a replacement for the Super League, and most of the clubs that fielded teams in that league now send under-20 teams to the National Junior Championship.
+Since 2009, the top age-grade competition in the country is the Rugby Canada National Junior Championship, involving under-20 men's teams.
+It was established as a replacement for the Super League, and most of the clubs that fielded teams in that league now send under-20 men's teams to the National Junior Championship.